HMS Public Service Initiative

 - demonstrated career path in public service/policy*

 - practice and/or research that promotes public health or health policy

 - commitment to underserved communities (local or international)

 - demonstrated commitment to medical education that promotes public service

-Note: All students meeting the criteria of public service are encouraged to apply.
-However, priority will be given to students who have accumulated educational debt in excess of $98,000.
+Note: All students meeting the criteria of public service above with educational loan debt in excess of $50,000 are encouraged to apply.
+Priority will be given to students who have accumulated educational debt in excess of $110,000.

 *Priority for funding will be provided to students who meet the following criteria:

 - entrance into a primary care field/concentration: family medicine, pediatrics, internal medicine